mireu-san/lab-2023/README.md

 Here are the steps you should follow:

-1.Open a terminal or command prompt and navigate to the local repository on your machine.
+- Open a terminal or command prompt and navigate to the local repository on your machine.
-2.Use the command git add to add your new files to the repository.
+- Use the command git add to add your new files to the repository.
 For example, if your new files are in a directory called "new_files," you would use the command git add new_files/.
-3.Use the command git commit -m "Your commit message here" to commit the changes to your local repository.
+- Use the command git commit -m "Your commit message here" to commit the changes to your local repository.
-4.Use the command git push to push the changes to the remote repository on GitHub.
+- Use the command git push to push the changes to the remote repository on GitHub.

 You don't need to pull the repository first, but if you have made changes to the remote repository or if you are going to merge the remote with your local, you should pull the repository before you push your changes.